 2) Google Sheets

 Spreadsheets are very handy when it's all about numbers.
-Many of us (including me) struggle with a spreadsheet like excel due to its complex UI.
+Many of us (including me) struggle with a spreadsheet-like excel due to its complex UI.
 Even to get a simple SUM or an Average, we might find it difficult.

 But not anymore.
-Google Sheets will make the life easier for students and educators.
+Google Sheets will make life easier for students and educators.
 In google sheets, if you want to get the sum of cells, you simply select the range and click on explore feature.
-With artificial intelligence, the explore feature will suggest me what formula do I want to use?
+With artificial intelligence, the explore feature will suggest to me what formula do I want to use?
 How cool is that?

 Have a look at this snapshot.

-Since collaboration is at the center of all G Suite for Education apps, you can collaborate with students in real time.
+Since collaboration is at the center of all G Suite for Education apps, you can collaborate with students in real-time.
 For instance, the accounting faculty can collaborate with a group of students to analyze the Balance Sheet or P&L of a company.